aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 A pipe is a named, first-class Snowflake object that contains a `COPY` statement used by Snowpipe.
 The `COPY` statement identifies the source location of the data files (i.e., a stage) and a target table and supports the same transformation options as when bulk loading data.
 All data types are supported, including semi-structured data types such as JSON and Avro.

 In addition, data pipelines can leverage Snowpipe to continuously load micro-batches of data into staging tables for transformation and optimization using automated tasks and the change data capture (CDC) information in streams.
 For instance, auto-ingesting Snowpipe is the preferred approach.
-This approach continuously loads new data to the target table by reacting to newly created files in the source bucket.;
+This approach continuously loads new data to the target table by reacting to newly created files in the source bucket.

 ![image](https://github.com/aelkouhen/aelkouhen.github.io/assets/22400454/ccc7186f-f8bf-470e-b974-6cdb90f46fbb){: .mx-auto.d-block :} *Auto-ingest Snowpipe setup.*{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}